The 7 Best Yoga Poses to Relieve Gas and Bloating

 - Bring your palms together in a prayer position in front of your heart and press your elbows into your knees to help keep your legs open wide.

 Balasana (Child’s Pose)

-A calming posture for both your gut and your mind, this classic yoga pose relieves tension in the pelvic area.
+A calming posture for both your gut and your mind, this classic yoga pose relieves tension in the pelvic area and low back.